-- October 7: A one-page write-up on the proposed work.
+- October 12: A one-page write-up on the proposed work.
 You should talk to the instructor BEFORE you decide on a project.
 You will be graded on content and proper use of English.
-(20 points) - November 11: A report on initial activity of the project, including project plans, bibliographical references, code listing, designs, etc. You will be graded on content and proper use of English.
-You also will be graded on content and progress made (40 points) - December 9: A final report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
-(40 points) - The end-results of the project will be graded as follows: - Value to the professor of the work: 20 points - Completeness of the activity adherence to the plan: 60 points (ECGR5101), 80 points (ECGR8890) - Ouality of the work: 20 points - Level of difficulty appropriate for the number of participants and the level of graduate credit: 30 points (ECGR8890)
+(20 points) - November 16: A report on initial activity of the project, including project plans, bibliographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+You also will be graded on content and progress made (40 points) - December 14, 12:00 noon: A final report and demonstration on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+(40 points) - The end-results of the project will be graded as follows: - O Value to the professor of the work: 20 points - o Completeness of the activity adherence to the plan: 60 points - o Quality of the work: 20 points